Following a meeting held by local residents of South Weald at the now-redundant Tower Arms Pub, the club was formed in 1927.

 South Weald 1st XI 2018

 In an age where so many other cricket clubs are struggling, we aim to thrive.
-We are fortunate to have a great junior section and recognise this is key for the future of the club.
+We are fortunate to have a great junior section and recognise this is key to the future of the club.

 Whilst we are proud of the foundations we’ve built and the traditional side of our club, we also realise that to remain a strong and successful club, we need to strive for continual improvement where possible.